Who is eligible?

 - Maintain a minimum 2.0 grade point average in all academic work completed (campus, overall & major)

-- Attend the Orientation/Welcome meeting scheduled around the fourth week of the semester.
+- Attend the Orientation/Welcome meeting scheduled around the fourth week of the first semester.

-- Meet with their Major-Academic Advisors to develop a Graduation plan
+- Meet with their Major-Academic Advisors to develop a 4-year (First Year) or 2-year (Transfer) graduation plan

 - Keep all financial obligations current and paid.